ReorientDiff: Diffusion Model based Reorientation for Object Manipulation: Results: Simulation

 \subsection{Performance Evaluation: Scene-Task Representation}

 To evaluate the quality of the scene-task embedding network, we analyze the accuracy of the object selection and placement pose prediction along with the error in the predicted segmentation.
-We show a visual analysis in Fig.~\ref{fig:networkeval} where the output segmentation and the predicted placement pose in the shelf are shown for three scenes and tasks.
+We show a visual analysis in~\autoref{fig:networkeval} where the output segmentation and the predicted placement pose in the shelf are shown for three scenes and tasks.
 For accurate shelf-level estimation, we round each object's predicted height to the nearest shelf-level height, and a similar post-processing is conducted for the object orientation.
-To add complexity, although we consider only four orientations: front, back, left and right, we discretize the possible orientations into $8$ possible options and round the predicted orientation to the nearest option.

-Numerically, the object selection network was $100\%$ accurate, and the number of pixels wrongly classified was about $1\%$ of the complete image on average over $100$ random samples.
+In our experiments, the object selection network was $100\%$ accurate, and the number of pixels wrongly classified was about $1\%$ of the complete image on average over $100$ random samples.
 The average error in predicting the height of the target placement after post-processing is around $8$~mm, and the mean error in the yaw angle of the predicted pose is $0.3$~rad.